 Language

 Should you be able to speak Mandarin fluently to get a job in China?
 Most likely not.
-Employers hire foreigners for specific purposes, but if you are working outside of the teaching field, it will be a huge bonus to speak Chinese.
+Employers hire foreigners for specific purposes, but if you are working outside of the teaching field, it will be a big bonus to speak Chinese.

 Culture